 This solution can be applied to service layer solutions, e.g., Solution #2 uses it.

-This solution describes a default and a communication optimized approach.
+This solution describes a default and two communication optimized approaches.

-The communication optimized approach allows updating the group key used to protect the MBS traffic in a group with N devices with around root square of N (SQRT(N)) unicast messages in contrast with the default approach that requires N unicast messages.
+The communication optimized approaches allow updating the group key used to protect the MBS traffic in a group with N devices with around root square of N (SQRT(N)) unicast messages in contrast with the default approach that requires N unicast messages.
 This means that for the same key update signaling overhead, the communication optimized approach allows supporting MBS groups a quadratic factor larger compared with the default approach without increasing the computational or communication overhead to protect/transmit the MBS traffic.

 The choice M~L~SQRT(N) minimizes the total message size required to distribute a new group key and the total number of required encryptions to update the group key.
 This is because L-1 unicast messages need to be sent to L-1 UEs and the MGKM message includes M = N/L (rounded upwards) protected group keys.
 Thus, the total overhead in terms of protected group keys is L-1+N/L. This is minimized when L~SQRT(N).